alanmatys/pyomo_optimization/README.md

 # pyomo_optimization
- This repo is to explore Pyomo Implementation of Optimizatin
+ This repo is to explore Pyomo Implementation of Optimization